How to shop for a jumper pack

 Every big box and auto parts store sells “jumper packs.”
-Some use a lead-acid battery, while others use a lithium battery.
+Some use a lead-acid battery while others use a lithium battery.
 Unfortunately, most of the inexpensive lithium packs are just souped-up cell phone power banks masquerading as jumper packs.
-They may start a dead car, but only if the car’s battery is partially discharged.
+They may start a dead car, but only if the car’s battery is just partially discharged.
 Most of the cheap ones won’t start a car or truck with a really dead battery.
-Worse yet, many of the specs on those cheap packs are meaningless.
-Here’s what really counts when you’re shopping for a jumper pack.
+Worse yet, because they’re built with cheap batteries, they don’t last long.
+So how can you tell a good jumper pack from a cheap one?
+Start with the specs.

 The peak amp rating on a jump starter is meaningless

 There is NO industry standard for “peak amps.”
 So it’s a meaningless term.
 In fact, it’s worse than meaningless.
-Here’s why.
-To get a peak amp rating, manufacturers simply short the positive and negative terminals together with an ammeter in between.
-But real battery performance tests require a minimum time period for the test and a minimum voltage the battery must maintain throughout the test.
+Real battery performance tests require a minimum time period for the test and a minimum voltage the battery must maintain throughout the test.
 In addition, the tests must be conducted at a set temperature.
-So if a manufacturer just shorts a battery for a microsecond at room temperature, with no listed minimum voltage, what does that tell you about its ability to start a dead car?
-Nothing!

 “For years, brands have used peak amperage as a way to differentiate its power output.
 The downside, though, with peak amps is that it provides little in the way of actual starting power and can often mislead consumers.”—Rick Stanfield, NOCO’s Chief Technology Officer